gokul-pv/EVA6_Capstone/Dataset/README.md

 }
 ```

-- `"license"`: the ID of the image license from the `"licenses" `section
+- `license`: the ID of the image license from the `licenses`section
-- `"file_name"`: the the name of the file in the images directory
+- `file_name`: the the name of the file in the images directory
-- `"coco_url"`, `"flickr_url"`: URLs to the online hosted image copy
+- `coco_url`, `lickr_url`: URLs to the online hosted image copy
-- `"height"`, `"width"`: size of image, very handy in low-level languages like C where getting size of matrix is impossible or hard
+- `height`, `width`: size of image, very handy in low-level languages like C where getting size of matrix is impossible or hard
-- `"date_captured"`: when the photo was taken
+- `date_captured`: when the photo was taken
-- `"id"`: This is the most important field.
+- `id`: This is the most important field.
 This is the number that is used in `annotations` to identify the image

 ### Categories section